SitePen/dstore-and-dijit/README.md

-# Simple Model-View synchronization with dstore and Dijit
+# Simple Model-View synchronization with dstore and Dijit DEMO

+This demo shows an example of synchronization data from a dstore to a Dijit widget